2021 Team Alberta Training Centres (Calgary and Edmonton)

 Team Alberta Training Centres in Calgary and Edmonton

 The purpose of the Team Alberta Training Centre is to expose a larger number of athletes to advanced instruction in volleyball specific skills, fitness, mental, and physical preparation.
 The focus will be on technical and tactical training in all aspects of the game by both Provincial Team Coaches and guest coaches from around the province.
 Approximately 36 female athletes will attend training centres in Calgary and Edmonton in July .
-Athletes attending the Training Camp will have 10-11 days of training with Alberta’s top coaches and high performance staff.
+Athletes attending the Training Camp will have 11 days of training with Alberta’s top coaches and high performance staff.
+Volleyball Alberta will not provide accommodation or meals for athletes in 2021.

 Team Alberta Competition Teams - Not applicable for 2021